 Our business model

-The diagram above presents our business model, which makes use of elements of the International Integrated Reporting Council (IIRC) reporting framework while focusing on the elements that are most relevant to us.
+Our business model is visualised in the below diagram, which combines elements from the International Integrated Reporting Council (IIRC) reporting framework and the elements that are most relevant to us.

-Finally, yet importantly, FMO has a AAA credit rating, which allows us to attract funding for long-term development at affordable rates.
-Our AAA rating follows from our ownership structure (the State of the Netherlands owns 51% of the shares) and the Dutch state guarantee.
+FMO has a AAA credit rating, which allows us to attract funding for long-term development at affordable rates.
+Our AAA rating is strategically important for FMO and follows from the Dutch State guarantee.